-A major part of our work in this area is achieved through our charity, the City Bridge Trust who donates around £15m annually to good causes across London.
+A major part of our work in this area is achieved through our charity, the City Bridge Trust which donates around £15m annually to good causes across London.

 Culture, history and green spaces

 Both the City and City Corporation are about more than just business.
-We play a major role in London’s culture and arts provision.
-We support this through our world renowned Barbican Centre, prestigious Guildhall School of Music & Drama, our funding of the London Symphony Orchestra, City of London Festival and part-funding of the Museum of London.
+We play a major role in London's culture and arts provision.
+We support this through our world renowned Barbican Centre, prestigious Guildhall School of Music & Drama, our funding of the London Symphony Orchestra and part-funding of the Museum of London.

 The City has become a visitor destination in its own right with major attractions such as Tower Bridge and Monument which we own and maintain.
 We also own and look after 11,000 acres of open space across London, including Hampstead Heath, Epping Forest and Burnham Beeches, alongside more than 150 gardens, churchyards, parks and plazas in the Square Mile alone.

 Many of these services are funded from our own resources, at no cost to the public, and benefit London and the nation.

 - Join us on social media